-One of the most repeated photographs in the world and that the members of The Beatles took for the cover of their album with the same name of this famous London street.
+One of the most repeated photographs in the world and that the members of The Beatles were made for the cover of his album with the same name of this famous London street.
 The famous crosswalk is located a few steps from St. John's Wood subway station.

-10. Take a stroll through the Royal Botanic Gardens, Kew
+10. Take a stroll around the Royal Botanic Gardens at Kew

+In mid-March, when spring is approaching, the flowers and gardens of London's parks look especially beautiful.
+This is the case of the Royal Botanic Gardens at Kew.
 It was declared a World Heritage Site by UNESCO and it is a wonder to walk among its flowers and trees.
-At the end of March is a good time to visit as the gardens begin to bloom.
+At the end of March is a good time to visit as they begin to bloom their gardens.

 Kew Botanic Gardens is located southwest of London between Richmond and Kew, along the Thames.